How businessmen in Kashmir are battling odds to stay afloat

 The August-November period is a busy wedding season in the Valley.
 The ongoing clampdown forced many couples to downgrade their lavish wedding functions to simple Nikah ceremonies, which means they still need traditional dresses and jewellery.

-“We have suffered immense loses this wedding season but at least we don’t want to let our permanent customers down,’ he added.
+“We have suffered immense losses this wedding season but at least we don’t want to let our permanent customers down,’ he added.

 A saloon owner asked prospective customers to slip messages inside his shop to contact him.
 “I visit the shop a couple of times during the day.
 The customers slip in messages providing the time when they will visit again ; this way I get in touch with them,” he said.